matthewmcvickar/oblique-questions-bot/README.md

 **[@obliquestions](https://twitter.com/obliquestions)**

-A Twitter bot that tweets questions without context pulled from Project Gutenberg books.
+A Twitter bot that tweets questions without context.

 ## How I Built It

-Taking inspiration from [Hugo van Kemenade](https://github.com/hugovk/)'s [**gutengrep**](https://github.com/hugovk) project, the initial corpus was derived from books in the [Project Gutenberg 'August 2003' CD](http://www.gutenberg.org/wiki/Gutenberg:The_CD_and_DVD_Project#What_the_Discs_Contain).
+Taking inspiration from [Hugo van Kemenade](https://github.com/hugovk/)'s [gutengrep](https://github.com/hugovk) project, the initial corpus was derived from books in the [Project Gutenberg 'August 2003' CD](http://www.gutenberg.org/wiki/Gutenberg:The_CD_and_DVD_Project#What_the_Discs_Contain).
 To make the dataset cleaner to begin with, I removed almost 200 books from the collection manually before building my corpus.
 These included non-English texts, poetry and dramatic texts, texts heavy with dialect, and religious, mathematical, encyclopedic and political texts.

 This left me with about 400 books.
-I used [**gutengrep**](https://github.com/hugovk) to tokenize the texts into sentences.
+I used [gutengrep](https://github.com/hugovk) to tokenize the texts into sentences.

 Once collected, I wrote a script to format and filter the sentences into a set of tweetable questions.
 In order: